osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 #### Role and Permission Enumeration
 Roles and permissions apply to defined resources.
 In our case we have defined one `resource` type: `Repository`.
 Enumerating the roles and permissions for what specific users can do within a repository is key to the application design, how it operates as a service to clients, and how Oso Cloud will help enforce the desired authorization behavior.

-In the previous section we defined an empty `resource` type: `Repository`.
+In the previous section we defined a `resource` type: `Repository`, but we did not provide any statements within its body.
 Now we will populate it with the permissions that represent what a `User` can do with our repository.
 ```Polar
 resource Repository {
     # Define all permission types that are allowed on Repository objects.